 - Click on a link

 - Open a webpage or web form on our website

 - Open a web-enabled email sent by us

 - Record a measure and/or observation

-- Send a message via our interactive chat or instant message feature
+- Send a message via any of our communication tools (e.g., chat or instant message)

 In addition to managing the appropriate routing of information, we use so-called “cookies,” “web beacons,” “server logs” and other Engagement Support Tools to enhance the quality of the service and content you receive.
 For example, we use Engagement Support Tools to: